u0d7i/u0d7i.github.io/_posts/2016-11-14-bluetooth-serial-console.md

 OK
 ~~~

-So, if we connect to the module direcly via serial, we are talkong to BC04-B BT transceiver part.
+So, if we connect to the module directly via serial, we are talking to BC04-B BT transceiver part.
 The list of AT commands is [available](http://www.suptronics.com/downloads/BC04-B_AT%20Command.pdf), but you
 can get the list directly from the module by issuing 'AT+HELP' :